NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 This step is an alternative to using `dotnet.exe`.

-1. Change to the folder containing the `.nupkg` file..
+1. Change to the folder containing the `.nupkg` file.

 1. Run the following command, specifying your package name and replacing the key value with your API key: